 In AV:T are kinetic weapons called "Kirklin mines" (invented by Kirk Spencer).
 They are dirt cheap chemical fueled anti-missile weapons, specifically anti-Torch missile weapons.
-The ideas is that they cost a fraction of the price of a missile, yet can scrag it.
+The ideas is that they cost a fraction of the price of a fantastically expensive torch missile, yet can scrag it.
 Using the magic of relative velocity, all they have to do is get in the way (this is why they are used against torch missiles, if the relative velocity isn't large enough the mine might not do enough damage to mission-kill the missile).

 Launched at the proper time a Kirklin mine can either take out the incoming missile while it is too far away to damage the targeted ship, or force the missile to miss the ship entirely in the process of avoiding the mine (if the mine is launched too soon the missile has enough time to zig-zag around it and still kill the ship).
 Since they are cheaper, a given spacecraft can carry several mines for every missile their equivalent opponent ship has.

 The current thinking is the only way a torch missile can avoid being neutralized by Kirklin mines is by becoming a bus carrying sub-missiles and decoys.
 Of course for a modest increase in cost the mines can become buses as well...

 However, once the speed of the projectile surpasses about 14% the speed of light (42,000 kilometers per second), it is no longer a strict hypervelocity weapon, it has become a relativistic weapon.